Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 the wrong chair and sleeping in the wrong bed as well.

 ### How to make the third bowl available
-There are many communications solutions out there and many of them fully justify the manifesto's warning to stick to face-to-face.
+There are many communications solutions out there and most of them fully justify the manifesto's warning to stick to face-to-face.
 But these days we know a few things about how we prefer to operate online:
 * Questions - almost every developer is happy when a question can be answered by online interactions and a meeting avoided